 5/5/2000 9:44 AM

-[Capacity Auction Home Page]
+[Transwestern Capacity Auction Home Page]

-[LINKS: This page will contain links to: About the Auction, How TO.., Submissions, Account Manager, About the Contracts, and Help Line]
+[What are the two products?
+The text will probably need to be changed to reflect them]

-Welcome to the CapacityAuction Home Page.
-CapacityAuction will allow you to bid on firm transportation capacity on Transwestern Pipeline Company.
-We invite you to consider some of the many advantages of CapacityAuction.
+Welcome to the Home Page for Transwestern Capacity Auctions on EnronOnline.
+This site allows you to bid on firm transportation capacity on the Transwestern Pipeline Company pipeline system.
+We invite you to consider some of the many advantages of using EnronOnline Transwestern Capacity Auctions.

+Speed – Successful candidates are notified within 2 hours

+Simplicity – Internet based bid/offer submission

-Confidentiality – No public announcement of successful auction transactions
+Confidentiality – No public announcement of the details of your auction transactions

-2 CapacityAuction
+Frequency – Auctions are held every month

 Security – Encrypted transmissions using SSL technology

-Speed – Successful candidates are notified within 4 hours

-Cash Management – Pre-approved credit will expedite the bidding process
+Streamlined Credit – Pre-approved credit will expedite the bidding process [Is this true relative to the current alternatives?]

-Frequency – No waiting for annual auctions.
-The EnronEAuction will be held on the

-2nd Monday of each month.

-Flexibility – Customer input drives the format

-Simplicity – Internet based bid/offer submission
+[Note: This list of benefits was appropriate for Emissions Auctions.
+Is it the right list to use for Capacity Auctions?
+Let’s focus on the benefits vs. contracting for capacity directly with the pipeline.]

 [About CapacityAuction]